myIR, payments and more

 - share/interest in an entity which is considered under New Zealand law to be a company or unit trust;

-- beneficial interest in a foreign superannuation fund; and
+- certain beneficial interest in foreign superannuation funds (before 1 April 2014);

 - beneficial interest in a foreign life insurance policy.